Meadowlarke/Bibliography/Bibliography.md

 361: This aove idea is less true than we have thought.

+362: What Hegel has to say.

+363: What Rosseau has to say.

+364: What German contemporaries of Rosseau, Christian Friedrich Daniel Schubart and John Adam Peter Schulz have to say.

+365:What Pierre Baillot has to say.

+~360--370: What elightenment writers were realling saying.

+370: Ethic if self-transformation through performance.

+385: Novalis.

 ##### Hutchinson, Sydney.
 2008.
 “Becoming the Tíguera: The Female Accordionist in Dominican Merengue Típico.” _The World of Music_ 50 (3): 37–56.